jshuadvd/hacks-n-notes/javascript/node-js/rest_apis.md

 * [list of HTTP headers](https://en.wikipedia.org/wiki/List_of_HTTP_header_fields)
 * use HTTP headers to send metadata like pagination, rate limiting, or authentication.
 * Node.js imposes an 80KB size limit on the headers object to prevent DoS attacks.
+Therefor avoid the total size of the HTTP headers (including the status line) to exceed `HTTP_MAX_HEADER_SIZE`.

 ## Test APIs